RedPitaya/Documentation/quickStart/troubleshooting/troubleshooting.rst

 #.
 If both the **Green** and **Blue** LEDs are **ON**, but the **Red** and **Orange** LEDs stop flashing a few seconds after booting, only to remain ON for about 2 seconds, and then the cycle repeats.
     This indicates that the **Red Pitaya is in a reboot cycle**.
 Note that the red and orange LEDs will always start flashing approximately 10 seconds after the green and blue LEDs are turned ON.

     * Check your Red Pitaya board model.
-If you are using an external clock version, check that the external clock signal is correctly connected to the :ref:`E2 <E2_orig_gen>` connector.
+If you are using an *External Clock* version, check that the external clock signal is correctly connected to the :ref:`E2 <E2_orig_gen>` connector.
 Make sure that the clock specifications match the recommended ones:

         * :ref:`STEMlab 125-14 External Clock <top_125_14_EXT>`.
         * :ref:`SDRlab 122-16 External Clock <top_122_16_EXT>`.